Notion hits $2 billion valuation in new raise – TechCrunch

 A Notion spokesperson confirmed the raise and valuation to TechCrunch.

-As startups across the board begin looking at layoffs or raising at less than favorable terms, Notion had been in the unusual position of turning interested investors away for years.
+As startups across the board begin looking at layoffs or raising at less than favorable terms, Notion had been in the unusual position of turning away interested investors for years.
 With this raise, the firm has amassed $67 million in total funding, the company says.
 Their last raise of $10M valued them at $800 million.

 The company’s highly customizable note-taking app allows enterprise customers to create linked networks of databases and documents.